PopularDemand/alexa/_posts/2022-01-21-install-nodejs-windows.md

 ### 12. Wait for and Debug Tools Install

-The install process takes longer than the NodeJS install.
+The install process takes longer than the Node.js install.
 The installer recommends closing *all* programs other than the installer during the install process.

 I did not do that, and did not find the performance of my PC affected during install.
 However, the install did fail the first time...